I had magical memories of our 2017 Krause Springs trip.

 As the sun went down, I had to run around the campsite once again to see where the light was pretty and take more photos.
 These weren’t the best grounds for epic sunset photos, but I enjoyed watching them each evening!

 We took it easy that night and went to bed early to be ready for adventures in the morning.
-Part 2, coming soon!
+But for that, you’ll need to skip to Part 2.

 If you want to skip the words and just see all the photos, click here.